 My name is Lavanya Malhotra.
 I started off studying Medicine at the University of Cambridge but switched careers, and am now a Financial auditor at KPMG Dubai, which is perfectly logical, I know.
 I published my first book last year, Diary of a Cambridge Loafer.
 It’s a light hearted romance featuring an Indian girl studying Medicine at Cambridge.
 I can’t remember how I dreamt that up.
 Thanks for interviewing me, by the way- I’m excited!

-What is your story?
-Tell us about your newspaper column and your first book.
+Tell us about your first book.

 My book details the first year of college in the pressure cooker atmosphere of Cambridge.
 The protagonist falls in love and experiences all the weird and wonderful quirks of Cambridge, the punting and angry professors and elaborate five course formal dinners.
 There’s plenty of Bacchic debauchery if that helps convince you to buy it.
 It was a personal goal to write a novel before turning 21.
 I wrote it while working full time and studying for Chartered accountancy exams, which left me pressed for time and had to resort to writing most of it on my phone at odd times, like on the metro going to office.

 I didn’t have any heroes as such but Enid Blyton shaped my childhood.
 In retrospect, she had her shortcomings like sexism, but when I was little I wished and wished that I had such a fertile imagination.
 The things she dreamt up seemed incredible to a child from smoggy Delhi.
 Talking squirrels, the magic faraway tree, parents who let their kids go weeks without any maths practice.
 Seriously- how did the Famous Five get away with roaming the country without supervision?

 Why is important in your opinion for women to support other women?